Cord v2: serialization for security-sensitive systems

 Cord has seen production use in Backbone and is

-go to https://github.com/backbone-hq/cord/issues; security reports follow
+security reports follow SECURITY.md.